maseiz/GoogleMaps-React-Api/README.md

 I have used Trello as a tool to organize the backlog and Figma for the web prototyping.

 About the code, I have used JavaScript, CSS, and the React library.
-I also used Bootstrap, even though it has been only for the header, as an exercise to familiarize myself with it.
+I also used some Bootstrap, even though it has been only for the header, as an exercise to familiarize myself with it.

 Although I still have a limited understanding of JavaScript code and implementing it with React, with the help of ChatGPT and some video tutorials, I managed to get the application to work and made some modifications to customize it.